Tkhaitan17/google-genai/README.md

 AI-powered legal document analysis that breaks down complex contracts and agreements into plain English, helping you make informed decisions with confidence.

+## ⚠️ Security Notice for Demo

+**This repository includes API keys for hackathon demonstration and judging purposes only.**

+- ✅ Keys are rate-limited and monitored
+- ✅ Keys will be rotated immediately after the hackathon
+- ❌ Do NOT use these keys in production
+- ❌ Do NOT abuse the provided keys

+**For production deployment, see the Security & Production section below.**

 ## 🚀 Features

-- **Multi-Language Support**: Analyzes documents in 12+ languages
+- **Multi-Indian Language Support**: Analyzes documents in 10+ Indian languages (Hindi, Bengali, Tamil, Telugu, Marathi, Gujarati, Kannada, Malayalam, Punjabi, Urdu)
-- **Document Type Detection**: Automatically identifies document types (Rental, Loan, Employment, etc.)
+- **20+ Document Types**: Automatically identifies document types (Rental, Loan, Employment, NDA, etc.)
-- **AI-Powered Analysis**: Uses Google Gemini AI for intelligent document analysis
+- **AI-Powered Analysis**: Uses Google Gemini 2.0 Flash for intelligent document analysis
 - **Risk Assessment**: Provides risk scores and identifies potential issues
+- **Clause-by-Clause Review**: Interactive highlighting and detailed analysis
+- **Intelligent Chatbot**: Voice-enabled Q&A with context-aware suggestions
 - **Plain English Summaries**: Converts legal jargon into understandable language
 - **Privacy-First**: Secure document processing with user consent
+- **Dark Mode**: Full dark theme support

 ## 🛠️ Setup Instructions